-We need to guard our hearts and minds.
+We need to guard our hearts, minds and time.
 An old computer expression was “garbage in – garbage out” – you need to have clean programming for the system to work properly.
 Sometimes its a matter of training and discipline.
 God has given us passages like this one to use as a guideline.

 8 And now, dear brothers and sisters, one final thing.
 Fix your thoughts on what is true, and honorable, and right, and pure, and lovely, and admirable.
 Think about things that are excellent and worthy of praise.
 Phil 4:8-9 (NLT)

 As for me, I am going to limit my time on Facebook.
-I will avoid the click-bait sites – even if there is something that looks wicked interesting!
-And stay away from political blah blah blah.
-I want to use my time wisely and protect my heart.
-Maybe you need to pray about your use of social media.
-I encourage you to use the verses above to help you gain a new perspective on Christian living today.
+I need to avoid the click-bait sites .
+I will try to stay away from the political blah blah blah and discern what is true from other sources.
+I really do want to use my time wisely and protect my heart.
+I encourage you to use the verses above to help you gain a new perspective on the use of social media and Christian living today.